Q: My assessment went down – why haven’t my taxes gone down?

 3. What should I do if I do not agree with my property assessment?

 An assessment appeal is not an appeal for lower taxes it is a claim that you do not agree with the assessed value.
-Please contact the town office to speak to the property tax clerk who may then also forward your concerns on to the assessor.
+Please contact the Town Office to speak to the Property Tax Coordinator who may then also forward your concerns on to the assessor.
 You can contact the office at:

 P.O.
 Box 1509